What life skills do you develop at university? | A Guide for Parentsby Judith Charlton

 Time management skills

-Many students find their first year to be a learning curve in this regard, but soon perfect the art of managing their time in a way that will see them excel in a busy professional setting.
+Because of this, many students find their first year to be a real learning curve, but they'll soon perfect the art of managing their time in a way that will see them go on to excel in a busy professional setting.

 Financial independence and budgeting skills